| Title: | Progress Bar for Parallel Tasks |

 This function can be used to run a task in parallel.
 The task is executed in

-parallel on the specified backend, similar to parallel::parApply()
+parallel on the specified backend, similar to parallel::parApply().
+If

-, the task is executed sequentially using base::apply()
+backend = NULL, the task is executed sequentially using base::apply().

 See the Details section for more information on how this function works.